chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 | re_properties_v2 | Properties | type, occupancy_rate |
 | re_tenants_v2 | Tenants | company, industry |

-We compare two configurations across five queries: a **basic** setup (hybrid search, no guardrails) and one with the **Confidence Layer** enabled.
+We compare two configurations across five queries: a **basic** setup (hybrid search, no guardrails) and one with the confidence layer enabled.
 The confidence and margin values below are illustrative, computed from mocked retrieval scores using the weights and thresholds shown earlier.

 | Query | Scenario | Basic (no guardrail) | With guardrail |
 |:---|:---|:---|:---|